Buccal exostosis: Diagnosis

 The presence of buccal exostosis can be diagnosed by both clinical examination and radiological interpretation of the oral cavity.

 Clinically, buccal exostoses appear as single, broad-based masses, usually situated bilaterally in the premolar and molar region on the facial surface of the maxillary alveolar bone.
 The mass is generally smooth although in some cases a sharp, bony prominence may be present resulting in tenderness beneath the mucosa.
 Initial presentation usually occurs in early adolescence and the lesions may slowly enlarge up to 3–4 cm in diameter with time, however there is no malignant potential.
 Despite buccal exostoses being generally painless and self-limiting, they may cause patient concern regarding poor aesthetics, food lodgement and compromised oral hygiene.
 Their tendency to grow in size may also contribute to periodontal disease as a result of food build up in the area of the lesion.

 Radiographically, buccal exostoses can be identified as round, well-defined structures which superimpose the roots of the teeth, normally in the premolar and molar region.
 Dental panoramic tomography and cone beam tomography can be used to confirm diagnosis.

 An additional biopsy for diagnosis of buccal exostosis is not usually recommended, however it is important to rule out the possibility of early osteosarcomas and chondrosarcomas.
 In addition, it is recommended that patients who present with multiple growths showing similar characteristics but not in the classic exostoses locations should be evaluated for Gardner syndrome.

 Management

 Currently, buccal exostoses do not commonly require treatment.
 If there is neither pain nor sensitivity, the buccal exostosis simply needs to be monitored with routine dental check-ups.
 Patients are given oral hygiene advice and are advised to cleanse above and below the growth with a mouthwash once a day to remove any food debris.
 Due to it being difficult to clean around the exostosis, periodontal disease can often occur as a result, and so this should be treated by the dentist or dental hygienist/therapist.
-There are, however, some occasions were treatment is required, for example;
+There are, however, some occasions where treatment is required, for example;